Unitary Subgroup Testing: Preliminaries

-The following lemma relates the acceptance probability of the EPR test on $U$ to the trace of $U$.
-See also {\cite[Section C-1]{wangPropertyTesting}}. \begin{lemma} The acceptance probability of the EPR-Identity-Test on a unitary $U$ is $\abs{\ntr(U)}^2$. \end{lemma} \begin{proof} Calling $U$ on $A$ is equivalent to applying $U\otimes I$ on $\ket{e}$.
+The test is efficiently implementable; generating the state $\ket{e}$ requires a linear number of $q$-ary Clifford operators since $\ket{e} = (CNOT_q (F_q \otimes I) \ket{00}_{AB})^{\otimes n}$.
+Projecting onto $\ket{e}$ is therefore also efficient.
+The test makes a single query to the unitary $U$.
+The following lemma relates the acceptance probability of the EPR test on $U$ to the trace of $U$. \begin{lemma} The acceptance probability of the EPR-Identity-Test on a unitary $U$ is $\abs{\ntr(U)}^2$. \end{lemma} \begin{proof} Calling $U$ on $A$ is equivalent to applying $U\otimes I$ on $\ket{e}$.
 Therefore, by definition, the probability that the test accepts is $\abs{\bra{e} (U \otimes I)\ket{e}}^2$.
 It follows from a simple computation that this expression equals $\abs{\ntr(U)}^2$. \end{proof}